sveltejs/kit/documentation/docs/03-loading.md

 #### uses

-`uses` registers a custom resource identifier that can be used with `invalidate(resource, true)` to re-run the load function that relies on the `resource`.
+`uses` registers a custom resource identifier that can be used with `invalidate(resource)` to re-run the load function that relies on the `resource`.

 ### Output